草莓影视

-Acute Lymphocytic Leukemia (ALL) in Adults
+Targeted Therapy Drugs for Acute Lymphocytic Leukemia (ALL)

 (Note: This information is about treating acute lymphocytic leukemia (ALL) in adults.
 To learn about ALL in children, see Leukemia in Children.)

-In about 1 out of 4 adult patients with ALL, the leukemia cells have the Philadelphia chromosome.
+In about 1 out of 4 adults with ALL, the leukemia cells have the Philadelphia chromosome.
 This is an abnormal chromosome formed by the swapping of genetic material between chromosomes 9 and 22, which creates a new gene called BCR-ABL.
 Cells with the BCR-ABL gene make an abnormal protein that helps the cells grow.

 Drugs called tyrosine kinase inhibitors (TKIs) have been developed to attack this protein.
 Examples include:

-In patients with Ph+ ALL, adding a TKI to chemo helps increase the chance that the leukemia will go into remission.
+In people with Ph+ ALL, adding a TKI to chemo helps increase the chance that the leukemia will go into remission.
 Continuing on one of these drugs can also help keep the leukemia from coming back.
 If one TKI doesn't work (or is no longer working), another one might be tried.

 Common side effects include diarrhea, nausea, muscle pain, fatigue, and skin rashes.
 These are generally mild.
 A common side effect is swelling around the eyes or in the hands or feet.
 Other possible side effects include lower red blood cell and platelet counts at the start of treatment.
 All of these side effects can get worse at higher than usual doses of the drug.
 Other, more serious side effects can occur as well, depending on which drug is used.